verbsteam/nouns-fork-spec/spec.md

 - Any Noun that is then transfered out of the new holding contract, goes back into the above calculations, and it's important to recognize this as a non-intuitive consequence.
 - For this reason we're considering a change where Nouns won't be sent to the treasury, but rather to a holding contract; to make sure transfers go through a new function that helps Nouners understand the implication, e.g. by setting the function name to `transferNounsAndGrowTotalSupply` or something simialr, as well as emitting events that indicate the new (and greater) total supply used by the DAO.

+## What happens in the new DAO?

+- All contracts are upgradable, so this is just the initial setup that can be changed through upgrade proposals.

+### Governor

+- There's delayed governance, meaning proposals can't be posted onchain until all escrow forkers have claimed their new tokens, or until the delayed governance expiration timestamp has passed.
+The intention is to protect slow claimers from abuse by fast claimers.
+- There's vanilla ragequit, for reasons mentioned in the high level section.

+### Token and Auction

+- Token art is the same as the original Nouns, and forkers get to keep the same token IDs and same art per token.
+- Auction house is paused and can be resumed via a proposal; it then starts selling at the same ID the original auction was when the fork happened.
+- Founders reward remains active and sent to the Nounders account set in the original token.

 ## Example stories

 ### A malicious proposal